kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 2 - Design/Sprint 5.md

 The NMAAHC has embraced open contracting methods to enhance transparency and collaboration.
 For instance, in 2021, it issued a Request for Quote (RFQ) for Digital Archives Specialist services, detailing the scope of work, evaluation criteria, and performance periods.
 Additionally, the museum maintains a GitHub repository, promoting open access to its digital assets and encouraging community engagement in its projects.
 The NMAAHC sets a precedent for transparent and collaborative procurement processes in cultural institutions by leveraging platforms like GitHub and adhering to open contracting standards.

+---

+## Understand the cost-benefit and tradeoffs

+When considering your market research approach, it's essential to consider not only what you want to learn but also what it costs the industry to answer your questions.
+Every time the government issues an RFI, hosts an industry day, or releases a draft solicitation, vendors must dedicate time and resources to responding.
+And for industry, time is money.

+While large firms may absorb these costs as part of doing business, for small businesses, new entrants, and non-traditional vendors, this can be a significant burden, especially when the timelines to award stretch into months or even years.
+These costs show up in corporate overhead, impact pricing structures, and can deter companies from participating in future procurements altogether.
+In effect, overly burdensome market research doesn't just raise costs—it can shrink your vendor pool and reduce competition.

+So how can we streamline?
+Start by asking:

+* Am I requesting anything duplicative?
+   Check if another agency has already done similar market research.
+Collaborate or borrow instead of duplicating effort.
+This helps reduce the government-wide burden on industry.

+* Can I learn what I need in a lighter-touch way?
+   Instead of complex narratives or long-form white papers, use tools like brief surveys (even Google Forms), short video submissions, or structured Q\&A sessions.

+* Am I making the timeline clear?
+   Many companies leave when they realize that a procurement might take 12–18 months before contract award.
+Use your market research to set expectations and provide transparency around the process and timeline.

+* Does this question need to be answered by the vendor community?
+   Sometimes, the data you seek already exists—in past awards, case studies, or government dashboards.
+Or it might be better answered by talking to a few experts rather than releasing a public RFI.

+* Can I reduce response friction?
+   Keep submission instructions simple.
+Avoid requiring specialized formats, excessive page limits, or hard-to-follow templates.
+Be human-centered in how you request input.

+Ultimately, every RFI or engagement comes at a cost to industry, especially for the small, diverse, and mission-driven companies we want to encourage.
+Being intentional and efficient with your approach isn't just good stewardship—it’s smart acquisition.

+###  Scenario 1: The 60-Page RFI that no one could answer

+Background:
+ In 2023, the Department of Homeland Security (DHS) issued [a Request for Information (RFI) for an Investigative Case Management (ICM) system](https://sam.gov/opp/7e20d6751a0e4a97be276139b8bcecad/view).
+The RFI was comprehensive, requesting detailed technical narratives, staffing plans, past performance examples, and pricing breakdowns—all within a tight 10-day turnaround. ​

+Impact on industry:

+* Small businesses and non-traditional vendors found it challenging to allocate resources to respond adequately within the given timeframe.​

+* Several innovative companies unfamiliar with federal procurement processes were deterred by the complexity and depth of the information requested.​

+* Only a few large integrators responded, many of whom repurposed content from previous submissions, offering limited innovation tailored to DHS's specific needs.​

+Student Reflection Questions:

+1. Who is likely to respond to an RFI like this, and who is likely to opt out?
+Why?

+2. What assumptions did the agency make about vendor capacity and procurement timelines?

+3. How would this RFI affect your engagement decision if you were a small business?

+4. What information in this RFI might the agency have gathered more efficiently through other means (e.g., website reviews, past procurements, short vendor meetings)?

+5. What changes could have made this RFI more accessible while still gathering meaningful data?

+6. What downstream impacts could this RFI have on pricing, quality, and diversity of competition?

+7. What would a more human-centered or tech-aware version of this RFI look like?

+Result:
+ The agency received generic responses that didn't reflect the current state of the market or modern solutions.
+They missed out on input from more agile, cost-effective vendors.
+Moreover, the time and resources expended by vendors were eventually passed back to the government in the form of higher prices.​

+Lesson:
+ Instead of requesting extensive narratives and detailed pricing for undefined work, the agency could have hosted a focused industry listening session, followed by a simplified survey or form to gather essential information.
+This approach would have widened participation and provided a more accurate picture of market capabilities, reducing costs for all parties involved.

+---

+### Scenario 2: Open tech challenge yields better results

+Background:
+ In 2010, the National Archives and Records Administration (NARA) launched [the Online Public Access (OPA) prototype](https://www.archives.gov/press/press-releases/2011/nr11-35.html) as part of its Open Government Plan.
+Rather than issuing a traditional RFI and extensive Performance Work Statement (PWS), NARA engaged the public and developer community through collaborative platforms, including GitHub, to develop and refine the prototype. ​

+Impact on industry:

+* Numerous small and non-traditional vendors participated, including civic tech nonprofits and small commercial SaaS firms.​

+* Companies invested in building real, working prototypes because the timeline was clear, and the cost of entry was low.​

+* Without requiring formal submissions or GSA schedules, NARA gained direct insight into user experience, technical feasibility, and potential partners.​

+Student Reflection Questions:

+* What barriers to entry were removed using an open challenge instead of a traditional RFI?

+* How did the format of the engagement help uncover actual capability instead of marketing language?

+* What risks did NARA take using this approach, and how were those risks managed or mitigated?

+* How could this model be adapted for other types of federal procurements?
+What wouldn’t work in every context?

+* How might non-traditional vendors perceive this process compared to a typical SAM.gov posting?

+* What mechanisms allowed NARA to build trust with the vendor community before formal procurement began?

+* What lessons from this approach could you bring into your next market research planning session?

+Result:
+ The winning concept came from a vendor who had never worked with the federal government before but offered a more modern and intuitive solution than legacy vendors.
+NARA was able to move quickly to refine its scope and run a targeted follow-on procurement that saved time and money.​

+Lesson:
+ By designing the market research around demonstration rather than documentation, NARA engaged a broader market and avoided the overhead costs (for both government and vendors) of traditional RFIs.
+They didn't just find vendors—they built relationships and trust in the process.​

+---

+These scenarios underscore the importance of thoughtful market research design.
+By considering the burdens placed on vendors, especially small and non-traditional ones, agencies can foster greater participation, encourage innovation, and ultimately procure more effective solutions.